-(1) Wells in Pay Status means wells for which revenue was initially received during the indicated period.
+- (1) Excludes permits that expire undrilled - (2) Completion date is defined as the day the well commences production. - (3) Wells in Pay Status means wells for which revenue was initially received during the indicated period

-Our estimated proved reserves as of December 31, 2010, include reserves attributable to our royalty interest in 195 wells totaling 4.05 bcf.
-Proved reserves attributable to working interests owned by the operating partnership totaled 3.74 bcf in 127 wells.
+Our estimated proved reserves as of December 31, 2011, include reserves attributable to our royalty interest in 267 wells totaling 5.82 bcf.
+Proved reserves attributable to working interests owned by the operating partnership totaled 5.46 bcf in 178 wells.
 These estimates only include wells for which test rates have been obtained.

-Net cash receipts for the Royalty Properties attributable to interests in these lands totaled \$2,609,000 in 2010 from 159 wells.
-Net cash receipts for the Minerals NPI properties attributable to interests in these lands totaled \$2,458,000 in 2010 from 85 wells.
-Fourth quarter net cash receipts for the Royalty Properties and the Minerals NPI properties totaled \$706,000 from 158 wells and \$578,000 from 83 wells, respectively.
+Net cash receipts for the Royalty Properties attributable to interests in these lands totaled \$3,933,000 in 2011 from 228 wells.
+Net cash receipts for the Minerals NPI properties attributable to interests in these lands totaled \$3,638,000 in 2011 from 146 wells.
+Fourth quarter net cash receipts for the Royalty Properties and the Minerals NPI properties totaled \$994,000 from 228 wells and \$1,389,000 from 144 wells, respectively.

-Horizontal Bakken, Williston Basin-We own varying undivided perpetual mineral interests totaling 70,390/8,905 gross/net acres located in Burke, Divide, Dunn, McKenzie, Mountrail and Williams Counties, North Dakota.
-Operators active in this area include Continental Resources, EOG Resources, Hess Corporation, Marathon Oil Company, and Whiting Oil & Gas.
-There have been a total of 62 wells permitted on these lands as of December 31, 2010 with 97 completed as producers.
-In virtually all cases we have elected not to lease our lands and not to pay our share of well costs, thus becoming a non-consenting mineral owner.
-According to North Dakota law, non-consenting owners receive the average royalty rate from the date of first production and back-in for their full working interest after the operator has recovered 150% of drilling and completion costs.
-Once 150% payout occurs, the working interest will be owned by the operating partnership and subject to the Minerals NPI.
-Non-consenting owners are not entitled to well data other than public information available from the North Dakota Industrial Commission.
-As of December 31, 2010, six of these wells had achieved 150% payout.
+Horizontal Bakken, Williston Basin - We own varying undivided perpetual mineral interests totaling 70,390/8,905 gross/net acres located in Burke, Divide, Dunn, McKenzie, Mountrail and Williams Counties, North Dakota.
+Operators active in this area include Brigham Oil & Gas, Continental Resources, EOG Resources, Hess Corporation, and Whiting Oil & Gas.
+One hundred eighty four wells were permitted on these lands as of December 31, 2011, with 136 completed as producers.
+In most cases we elected to become a non-consenting mineral owner-who is not obligated to pay well costs.
+According to North Dakota law, non-consenting mineral owners receive the average royalty rate from the date of first production and back-in for their full working interest after the operator has recovered 150% of drilling and completion costs.
+Once 150% payout occurs, the operating partnership will then own the working interest; subject to the Minerals NPI burden.
+Non-consenting mineral owners are not entitled to well data other than public information available from the North Dakota Industrial Commission.
+As of December 31, 2011, 11 of these wells had achieved 150% payout.

-Set forth below is a summary of Horizontal Bakken activity through December 31, 2010 for wells in which we have a royalty or Net Profits Interest.
-This includes wells subject to the Minerals NPI, which is currently in a deficit status.
+Set forth below is a summary of Horizontal Bakken activity through December 31, 2011 for wells in which we own a royalty or Net Profits Interest.
+This includes wells subject to the Minerals NPI.